openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Credential Response can be immediate or deferred.
 The Credential Issuer MAY be able to immediately issue a requested Credential and send it to the Client.

 In other cases, the Credential Issuer MAY NOT be able to immediately issue a requested Credential and would want to send a `transaction_id` parameter to the Client to be used later to receive a Credential when it is ready.
-The HTTP status code MUST be 202 (section 10.2.3 of [@!RFC2616]).
+The HTTP status code MUST be 202 (see Section 15.3.3 of [@!RFC9110]).

 If the Client requested an encrypted response by including the `credential_response_encryption` object in the request, the Credential Issuer MUST encode the information in the Credential Response as a JWT using the  parameters from the `credential_response_encryption` object.
 If the Credential Response is encrypted, the media type of the response MUST be set to `application/jwt`.
 If encryption was requested in the Credential Request and the Credential Response is not encrypted, the Client SHOULD reject the Credential Response.

 If the Credential Response is not encrypted, the media type of the response MUST be set to `application/json`.

-The following claims are used in the JSON-encoded Credential Response body:
+The following parameters are used in the JSON-encoded Credential Response body:

 * `format`: REQUIRED.
 String denoting the format of the issued Credential.
 * `credential`: OPTIONAL.
 Contains issued Credential.
-MUST be present when `transaction_id` is not returned.
-MAY be a string or an object, depending on the Credential format.
+It MUST be present when `transaction_id` is not returned.
+It MAY be a string or an object, depending on the Credential format.
 See (#format_profiles) for the Credential format specific encoding requirements.
 * `transaction_id`: OPTIONAL.
 String identifying a Deferred Issuance transaction.
 This claim is contained in the response if the Credential Issuer was unable to immediately issue the Credential.
 The value is subsequently used to obtain the respective Credential with the Deferred Credential Endpoint (see (#deferred-credential-issuance)).
 It MUST be present when the `credential` parameter is not returned.
 It MUST be invalidated after the Credential for which it was meant has been obtained by the Wallet.
 * `c_nonce`: OPTIONAL.
 String containing a nonce to be used to create a proof of possession of key material when requesting a Credential (see (#credential_request)).
 When received, the Wallet MUST use this nonce value for its subsequent Credential Requests until the Credential Issuer provides a fresh nonce.
 * `c_nonce_expires_in`: OPTIONAL.
 Number denoting the lifetime in seconds of the `c_nonce`.
 * `notification_id`: OPTIONAL.
-String identifying an issued Credential that the Wallet includes in the Notification Request as defined in (#notification ).
+String identifying an issued Credential that the Wallet includes in the Notification Request as defined in (#notification).
 This parameter MUST NOT be present if `credential` parameter is not present.

-The `format` key determines the Credential format and encoding of the credential in the Credential Response.
+The value of the `format` parameter determines the Credential format and encoding of the credential in the Credential Response.
 Details are defined in the Credential Format Profiles in (#format_profiles).

 Credential formats expressed as binary data MUST be base64url-encoded and returned as a string.